 Cons: ELISA does still require going to a laboratory and for the blood to be processed formally.
 Although usually faster than the PCR (results on the same day) there is still a waiting period that can be uncomfortable.
 The window period is also longer in the ELISA at around 2-4 weeks.

-Cons: Whilst the test is extremely reliable and used in many major hospitals as the first choice test, it is still susceptible to errors especially when the reading is positive (false positive).
+Cons: Whilst the test is extremely reliable, it is still susceptible to errors especially when the reading is positive (false positive).
 This means that for any positive result the test should be repeated using another rapid test OR any of the other options.
-Two rapid tests (from different makes) both indicating the same result has shown to be more accurate than an ELISA.
-Window period is similar to ELISA at 2-4 weeks.
+Other shortfalls for the rapid test is that it is susceptible to human error during the test process.

 Conclusion: There are many different methods to know your HIV status and there's no better time to know than right now.
 For screening purposes it is definitely a great choice to start looking at either the rapid or ELISA.
 Don't forget the rest of the STDs too as they are far more common and as just as destructive when left unchecked.